MathieuSoysal/replace-string-in-file/README.md

-# replace-string-in-file
+# Replace string in file
-Replace string in file, works with ubuntu, windows, macos
+Replace string in file, works with ubuntu, windows, macos.

 ## Usage

+## Example usage

-The workflow, usually declared in `.github/workflows/javadoc-publish.yml`, looks like:
+The workflow, usually declared in `.github/workflows/replace-string-file.yml`, looks like:
 ```YAML
 name: Replace string in file